How to Avoid a Ticket and Announce Your Business with Commercial Plates and Lettering on Both Vehicle Doors

 Promote Your Business with Legally-Required Lettering

 When it comes to buying and installing lettering on the doors and sides or your commercial vehicle, Brooklyn Signs is the go-to destination for thousands of businesses in New York City and New Jersey.
-We carry a wide variety of permanent vinyl lettering decals that are both inexpensive and look great.
+We carry a wide variety of permanent vinyl lettering decals, and Truck wraps, that are both inexpensive and look great.
 For more questions about outfitting your work truck, van, or car with informative lettering that announces your business, feel free to reach out anytime, day or night.